 As a student enrolled in the DeVry University’s Cyber Security Programming specialization, you can take advantage of our SSCP Certification Prep courses offered at no tuition charge.
 Better still, eligible students who register for and complete the exam may be reimbursed for one exam sitting.

 2. Study by Burning Glass Technologies, “Job Market Intelligence: Report on the Growth of Cybersecurity Jobs,” 2014, pg.
 8

 4. The SSCP designation requires 1 year of work experience.
 Without the work experience, those that pass the exam earn the Associate of (ISC)2.

-When you specialize your Computer Information Systems degree in Cyber Security Programming, your coursework at DeVry University may include these career-enhancing courses:
+When you specialize your Computer Information Systems degree in Cyber Security Programming, your coursework at DeVry University may include these courses:

 Information Security and Mobile Devices

 Understand the complex and challenging issues organizations face in dealing with mobile device information security.
 Topics include what needs to be protected; understanding the risks involved; numerous types of mobile devices; information in various states of at rest or in motion; the role of encryption; attack scenario vulnerabilities; and the aspects of defense-in-depth controls.

 Get an in-depth understanding of risk factor analysis that must be performed in order to design a flexible and comprehensive security plan.
 Topics include assessing threats, developing countermeasures, protecting information and security designs processes.
 Auditing practices used to verify compliance with policies and procedures, as well as for building a case for presentation in private and public settings, are also covered.

 Examine issues involved in protecting web-based applications from external threats while safeguarding customer privacy and accessibility.
 Develop strategies that mitigate external threats to an organizations systems and also support business goals.